A simple 7-day social media content schedule for churches

 Friday: Spotlight a church ministry

-What are your ministries up to this week?
-At the beginning of each week, ask the ministry leaders at your church to share updates to showcase with your church wide audience on social media.
+At the beginning of each week, ask the ministry leaders at your church to share ministry updates and stories.
+To help them brainstorm ideas, ask the following questions:

 Have you recently completed a ministry project?